tarasshulhan/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+    Both map and filter return a new array and do not modify the old one.
+Map invokes a specified function on every element in the array; while filter takes elements that meet specefied criteria from the array.
+Map can be used to multiply every element in a numeric array by a number or to add a word to every element in an array of strings.
+Filter can be used to get every element of a numeric array that is larger than a certain value, or to get every element in an array that contains a specific word.
+Reduce returns a single value and does not modify the old array.
+It can be used to apply a callback function to every element in an array.
+Reduce can be used to add or multiply together every element in an array.

 2. Explain the difference between a callback and a higher order function.

+    A higher order function recieves another function as an argument, while a callback is passed into another function as an argument.

 3. Explain what a closure is.

+    A closure is when a nested function uses a variable from its parent function.

 4. Describe the four principles of the 'this' keyword.

+    In a global context this will return window object or undefined in strict mode.
+When invoking a function or method with dot notation, this refers to whatever is to the left of the dot; it's called implicit binding.
+Explicit binding is when this is specified with .call, .apply, or .bind.
+New binding is when an object instance is created with the new keyword.
+In this case this is bound to the newly created instance.

 5. Why do we need super() in an extended class?

+    To pass arguments to the parent's constructor and invoke it.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.